-In November 2006, we entered into a collaboration agreement with Nycomed.
-Under the terms of the agreement, we licensed to Nycomed the exclusive commercialization rights to POSIDUR for the EU and select other countries.
-Nycomed paid us an upfront license fee of \$14 million, with future potential additional milestone payments of up to \$188 million upon achievement of defined development, regulatory and sales milestones.
-We will jointly direct and equally fund with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the EU In addition, we will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
+In November 2006, we entered into a collaboration agreement with Nycomed Danmark, APS.
+Under the terms of the agreement, we licensed to Nycomed the exclusive commercialization rights to POSIDUR for the European Union (E.U.) and select other countries.
+Nycomed paid us an upfront license fee of \$14.0 million in 2006 and an \$8.0 million milestone payment in 2007 triggered by achievement of a clinical development milestone, with future potential additional milestone payments of up to \$180.0 million upon achievement of defined development, regulatory and sales milestones.
+We jointly direct and equally fund with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the E.U.
+In addition, we will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
 Nycomed will pay us blended royalties on sales in the defined territory of 15-40% depending on annual sales, as well as a manufacturing markup.
-We retain full commercial rights to POSIDUR in the U.S., Canada, Asia and other countries.
+We retain full commercial rights to POSIDUR in the U.S., Canada, Asia and certain other countries.